apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 Sometimes streams pass their data to store, but the far end may not sync it all the way to disk.
 That is not something the client can determine.
-Here: if the client code is making the hflush/hsync calls to the distributed FS, it SHOULD declare that it supports them.
+Here: if the client code is making the hflush/hsync passes these requests on to the distributed FS, it SHOULD declare that it supports them.

 ### Metadata updates